 Risk communications and engagement

-In this article Hana Rohan, Assistant Professor of Social Sciences for the UK Public Health Rapid Support Team at the London School of Hygiene & Tropical Medicine, gives an overview of risk communication and community engagement.
+In this article Hana Rohan, Assistant Professor in Social Science for the UK Public Health Rapid Support Team, gives an overview of risk communication and community engagement.
 As you read it consider the public health information and messages you have seen.
 Are there some examples you think are effective?

 Risk communication and community engagement (RCCE) is a critical component of the response to any infectious disease outbreak.
-What this looks like depends very much on the context and the disease in question: it could range from social mobilisation staff having face to face discussions with community members at their doorsteps all the way through to large mass and social media campaigns, sponsorship of public events like football matches, or even community theatre performances that help describe the risks of catching a particular disease and how to protect ourselves.
+What this looks like depends very much on the context and the disease in question: it could range from targeted radio campaigns to social mobilisation staff having face to face discussions with community members at their doorsteps, all the way through to large mass and social media campaigns, sponsorship of public events like football matches, or even community theatre performances that help describe the risks of catching a particular disease and how to protect ourselves.
 In a respiratory pandemic like COVID-19, many of these face-to-face activities are hampered by the specific transmission mechanisms of the disease.
 As a result, creative approaches to ‘remote’ RCCE have to be identified, and this means an increasing reliance on media and social media communications, as well as on collecting community feedback through remote means like SMS surveys, rather than face-to-face interactions.

 Community engagement is the process of supporting communities to consider themselves partners in an outbreak response, and to have ownership in controlling an outbreak1.
 It is a principle rather than a defined set of activities, and the approaches to this vary depending on factors such as local social structures, community coherence, preferred communication methods, and relationships with authority.
 Risk communication without proper community engagement takes a more ‘top down’ approach and risks ignoring local needs and mores, and ultimately being less effective as a result.